cbadenes/scielo-harvester/README.md

 ## Features
 - [OAI-PMH](https://www.openarchives.org/pmh/) Client by using a [Camel](https://github.com/cbadenes/camel-oaipmh) Workflow
 - HTTP Client by using a [Java HTML Parser](https://jsoup.org)
-- Along with the content of the article, it provides the list of articles that cite it. (based on [CitedBy Restful API](http://docs.scielo.org/projects/citedby)
+- Along with the content of the article, it provides the list of articles that cite it. (based on [CitedBy Restful API](http://docs.scielo.org/projects/citedby))
-- JSON serialization in a .gz file:
+- JSON serialization in a .gz file as follows (per line):
     ```
 	{
     	"id": "S2340-98942016000100002",